 The Russell & Others

 For small-cap stocks, the Russell 2000 is often a top choice.
-The index tracks the 2,000 smallest companies trading in the U.S. stock market.
+The index tracks the 2,000 (or so) smallest companies trading in the U.S. stock market.
 The Russell 1000, on the other hand, measures the 1,000 largest stocks.
 The Russell 3000 contains nearly all U.S. stocks.

 Popular global indices include the MSCI World and the MSCI ACWI, which stands for “all country world index.”
 The latter includes emerging markets like Brazil and China, and the former includes only developed markets, such as the U.S., Germany, and Japan.